MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-click-between-frames-mod-download-install.md

 # What the Geometry Dash Click Between Frames mod does

+Click Between Frames is a Geometry Dash mod that improves input precision by allowing your clicks to register between visual frames.

+This is especially helpful when playing with low frame rates like 60 FPS.

 # How to download and install the Geometry Dash Click Between Frames mod

 # How to use the Geometry Dash Click Between Frames mod